-This is the amount of years you plan on saving.
+This is the number of years you plan on saving.
 This amount will also affect the next part of how much you are saving and how often.
-The more years you are saving the longer you have to grow your savings.
+The more years you are saving, the longer you have to grow your savings.

-If you are wanting to make regular contributions to your savings amount this is where you can enter in a regular amount that you are savings.
+If you want to make regular contributions to your savings amount, you can enter a regular amount that you are saving.
 This ongoing savings amount means you can save a set amount over a regular period of time.

 On-going Savings Amount

 This is the amount that you plan to save on-going over time.
-If you are wanting to do a one time savings calculation then it is best to leave this as 0 and use the starting savings amount as your initial lump sum.
+If you want to do a one-time savings calculation, then it is best to leave this as 0 and use the starting savings amount as your initial lump sum.

 Frequency of Savings

-This savings that you want to do on a regular basis will depending on your frequency of saving.
+These savings that you want to do regularly will depend on your frequency of saving.